 Recidivism – the repeated or habitual relapse into criminal behavior – is definitely an issue in the U.S. However, places like the Forgiven Felons house are working to combat the growing rate of recidivism.

 Forgiven Felons, located in North Dallas, is a transitional house unlike your normal half-way houses where drugs and crime often run rampant.
 The ministry was founded by Jay Dan Gumm, who himself is a forgiven felon.
 Gumm was an alcoholic who spent time in prison with five DWIs.
-On December 18, 2003, he was sent to solitary confinement for six days.
+On September 18, 2003, he was sent to solitary confinement for eight days.
 It was during that time that he reached out to God through prayer.

 Gumm asked God to not release him from prison until God knew he was ready to never come back.
 God told him that He was going to put this dream in his heart and as long as he pursued this dream he would never come back to prison in this same capacity.
 That dream was to one day have a transitional house ministry.

-The series follows the lives of Gumm and seven of the Forgiven Felons residents through interviews in which viewers learn about each person’s past lives and how this untraditional transitional home has helped them get back up on their feet.
+The series follows the lives of Gumm and six of the Forgiven Felons residents through interviews in which viewers learn about each person’s past lives and how this untraditional transitional home has helped them get back up on their feet.